stevenaeola/progblack_21_22/assignment_1/README.md

 ## Peer Review Marking

-5 marks are awarded for peer assessment
+5% of the module marks are awarded for peer assessment

 * 2 marks for completion of four peer reviews
 * 3 marks for the accuracy of the reviews